Breaking Bad: Rian Johnson's experience on the show

-Director Rian Johnson worked on three episodes ("Fly", "Fifty-One" and "Ozymandias") and in an interview with IGN shared his memories from behind the camera.
-He shed some light on the process including the fact that he sat through "tone meetings" with Vince Gilligan.
+Director Rian Johnson worked on three episodes ("Fly", "Fifty-One" and "Ozymandias") and, in an interview with IGN, shared his memories from behind the camera.
+He shed some light on the process including the fact that he sat through "tone meetings" with Gilligan.
 The two of them talked about every dramatic beat in a script, the distinct visual look of the show, and how the tonal shift of each scene had to feel natural while serving the main storyline of the particular episode.
-Johnson also revealed that he learned so much about working with actors because of his directing of Bryan Cranston and Aaron Paul, describing the experience as a "free masterclass."
+Johnson also revealed that he learned so much about working with actors because of his directing of Cranston and Paul, describing the experience as a "free masterclass".